 Our Frontline: support for emergency services

 We know that people in the emergency services community are more likely to face mental health problems, but less likely to seek support.
 And that’s when things are normal.
-Right now, as you work to keep the country safe in extraordinary circumstances, it’s a particularly challenging time.
+Right now, it’s a particularly challenging time.

 Let us help

 For ambulance staff in England, call 0300 131 7000 from 7am to 11pm – or, for all other emergency services staff, text BLUELIGHT to 85258 for a text conversation or call 116 123 for a phone conversation at any time.

 Whichever option you choose, it’s all in confidence, with a trained volunteer.

 There’s more support and advice in the resources we’ve chosen below.
 If you’d like to see a wider range, click here to see everything we’re recommending for emercency services staff.